recursehex/Hybrid/docs/control_flow/for.md

 - The loop variable is scoped to the loop body
 - The loop variable type must match the collection element type
 - Arrays are automatically sized based on their initialization
-- The loop variable is a copy of the array element
+- The loop variable is a copy of the array element unless `ref` is used (e.g. `for ref int x in array`)

 ## Implementation Details